You cannot copy content of this website, your IP is being recorded

 Inform your doctor about any breast symptoms or problems, whether you have a family or personal history of breast cancer, have had prior surgeries or hormone use, and if there’s a possibility you are pregnant.
 If applicable, obtain copies of your prior mammograms and bring them to your radiologist on the day of your exam.
 Do not wear jewelry and wear loose, comfortable clothing.
 You may be asked to wear a gown.
 Do not wear deodorant, talcum powder or lotion under your arms or on your breasts before your appointment as these may appear on the mammogram and interfere with correct diagnoses.

-Women between the age of 40 to 44 should start annual breast cancer screening.
-Women between the age of 45 to 54 should get mammograms every year.
-Women over the age of 55 should get mammograms every 2 years, or can continue yearly screening.
+Women between the ages of 40 to 44 should start annual breast cancer screening.
+Women between the ages of 45 to 54 should get mammograms every year.
+Women over the age of 55 should get mammograms every 2 years or can continue yearly screening.
 Mammogram screening should continue regularly as long as a woman is in good health and is expected to live 10 more years or longer.
 Every woman should be familiar with the known benefits, limitations, and potential risks associated with breast cancer screening.
-Women should know how their breasts normally look and feel and report any breast changes or irregularities to a health care provider right away.
+Women should know how their breasts normally look and feel and report any breast changes or irregularities to a healthcare provider right away.

 How often is mammogram screening?